Episode 116 | September 20th

-We’re continuing our series on baby skin conditions with a look at the more serious skin diseases that commonly impact babies.
+We’re continuing our series on baby skin conditions with a look common skin issues that commonly impact babies.
 What are the most common and what are your treatment options?
+Plus, learn more about birthmarks and moles.

 Making Bathtime Fun and Safe for Kids